Limi valley trek

 Limi valley trek detail itinerary

 Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
-Our representative will give you brief information about Limi valley trek programs.
+Our representative will brief you Limi valley trek programs.

 We need your original passport with Nepal’s Visa to prepare Simikot restricted area permit.
 It takes some hours for official formalities to complete permits.
-We fix for meeting time to introduce with guide.
-Your guide will brief details of this trek.
+We fix for meeting time to introduce with your hiking guide, he will brief details of this trek.

 Fly from Kathmandu to Nepalganj (1 hour by flight) and again fly to Simikot.
 We flight to Simikot early in the morning with morning fresh air, transparent view, and arrived in Simikot also morning.
 As you are in Simikot, meet our entire staff.
-Simikot is a very beautiful place and we totally believe that all trekkers enjoy their stopping there.
+Simikot is a very beautiful place that all trekkers enjoy their stopping there.

 Trail of today is 7010 meters ascend and around 71 meters descend.
 Well, if we don’t spend time in kermi village, take a small detour and head up through the town before dropping back onto the main path.
 Visitors traveling to Mt Kailash follow the trail down to the Chumsa Khola.
 We drop through the forest, cross the bridge to reach stone shelters (3400m) where we place our Tent camp to stay overnight.